sancholp/signal-processing/README.md

 Playground for experimenting with signal processing techniques, both for detection and estimation.

 ## 1. `signal_detection.ipynb`
-- Known signal in WGN
+- Signal in WGN
-- Known signal in colored noise
+-   Known signal
+-   Signal with unknown amplitude